ibi-group/transit-performance/README.md

 ## About

-This system was developed by IBI Group in partnership with the MBTA (Boston, MA) and has been in operation since January 2015.
+This system was developed through a partnership between MBTA (Boston, MA) and  IBI Group and has been in operation since January 2015.